bio-apple/5-base/README.md

     myobj=methRead(file.list,
                sample.id=list("test1","test2","ctrl1","ctrl2"),
                assembly="hg18",                                 #a string that defines the genome assembly such as hg18, mm9. pipeline="bismarkCytosineReport",                #name of the alignment pipeline, it can be either "amp", "bismark","bismarkCoverage","bismarkCytosineReport" or a list (default:’amp’). treatment=c(1,1,0,0),
-               context="CpG"                        #methylation context string, ex: CpG,CHG,CHH, etc. (default:CpG)
+               context="CpG" ,                                  #methylation context string, ex: CpG,CHG,CHH, etc. (default:CpG)
-               )
+               mincov=10,                                       #defaults to 10
+               resolution="base"                                #allowed values ’base’ or ’region’.
+Default ’base )